Post-traumatic stress disorder (PTSD) is a mental health condition that can develop in response to a traumatic event in your past.

 - Recalling moments of emotional or physical distress.

-2. Avoidance and numbing
+2. Avoidance and Numbing

 Numbing and avoidance include the following symptoms: